 We receive on average 800 applications per deadline.
-The success rate has been 13% in the last selection rounds.
+The success rate was around 15% in the last selection round.

-Does the EMBO Long-Term fellowship provide bench fees, honorarium or any financial benefit to the supervisor of the receiving institute?
+Does the EMBO Long-Term fellowship cover bench fees, overheads, funds for consumables or any other financial benefits to the host supervisor/the receiving institute?

 The EMBO Long-Term Fellowship does not provide any of the above.